unbornchikken/NOOOCL/README.md

     size_in_bytes_here);
 ```

-we can copy data into this buffer, and copy data from it into Node.js memory.
+You can copy data into this buffer, and copy data from it into Node.js memory.

 ```javascript
 var destBuffer = new Buffer(openCLBuffer.size);